 Chapman, H. Perry.
-"Rembrandt and The Leiden Collection."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. https://www.theleidencollection.com/archive/ (accessed February 28, 2020).
+"Rembrandt and The Leiden Collection" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/essays/rembrandt-and-the-leiden-collection/ (archived May 2020).

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this essay is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.